Trump’s Possible Pardons Of War Crimes Could Themselves Be War Crimes

 The International Committee of the Red Cross (ICRC) released a public statement addressing what international law has to say with respect to pardons for war crimes like the ones being considered by President Donald Trump, Just Security reports.
 The statement is titled “ICRC Explainer: What does international law say about pardons for war crimes?” and while it does not mention the president by name, it is an extraordinarily unusual public statement from the group and aligns clearly with some controversial pardons under consideration by the Trump Administration.

-The ICRC is an international organization that most typically conducts its work confidentially, though private communications between parties in armed conflict.
+The ICRC is an international organization that most typically conducts its work confidentially through private communications between parties in armed conflict.
 The group does not comment on specific cases or situations and does not generally release public statements such as this one.

 “The fact that the organization chose to weigh in on such a hot button issue suggests how serious a threat such action by President Trump would be to the system of international law,” writes Just Security’s Gabor Rona.